The Jump (cylindrical print, 2004)

 The City (cylindrical print, 2007)

 In visual arts, printmaking is based exactly on this universal law of repetition.
 The repetitiveness of a work of art is the differentia specifica of the printmaking art form: producing an infinite number of the same, yet never identical, multi-original prints.
-The first time that Andrej Marjanovic noticed this link between the fine art form he was working in and the nature of things in general was in his graduation exhibition in 2004, which was titled ‘Recurrences’.
+The first time that Andrej Marjanovic noticed this link between the fine art form he was working in and this universal law of nature was in his graduation exhibition in 2004, which was titled ‘Recurrences’.
 Then, he dared for the first time to introduce a novelty in the technical instrumentarium of printmaking by using polyethylene plumbing pipes instead of flat printmaking plates as a formal expression of the idea of cyclical repetition, but also paying respects to the eldest printmaking techniques in the history of mankind (the Assyrian and Egyptian cylindrical stamp seals).
+His bold 2m high Tower of Babel was an impressive strike at the heart of his formal and thematic interest in this exhibition, and it irrevocably drew the attention of both the academic and non-academic audience to him as an original artist and also to the large-scale possibilities of this printmaking technique.

 Tower of Babel (cylindrical print, 2004)